root2irrational/database/README.md

-# database
+# tradingEngine-v1
-- making a project as I learn databases and MySQL
+- making a project as I learn SQL and python

+Entities
+- Exchange
+- Instrument
+- User